Do Your Homework

 Be honest with yourself and others.
 If a community is way out of reach financially, or not a geographical possibility, cross it off the list and focus on options that are possible.
 Even if you are not ready to make a decision or a move now, it is still appropriate and expected by communities that you’ll visit, learn and enjoy the hospitality they may offer.
 So explore, experience and take pleasure in the research journey!

-Contact us for your free copy of “Your Formula for Successful, A Practical Guide for Making Your Senior Housing Decision,” written by industry expert Randalyn Kaye.
+Request a free copy of “Your Formula for Successful, A Practical Guide for Making Your Senior Housing Decision,” written by industry expert Randalyn Kaye, to help you in the research process.